RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | assignToId  | String| Id of the content to assign the retention policy to

 ## Box.getSingleRetentionPolicyAssignments
 Returns a list of all retention policy assignments associated with a specified retention policy.
+Only Business Plus or Enterprise account.

 | Field      | Type  | Description
 |------------|-------|----------